SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 2. Download latest Layers/Tags In Time plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2376-layers_tags_in_time).
 3. Install plugin following this [guide](https://www.youtube.com/watch?v=tyM5f81eRno).

-Now, you should have in SketchUp a "Layers/Tags In Time" menu in "Extensions" menu.
+Now, you should have in SketchUp a "Layers/Tags In Time" menu in "Extensions" menu and a "Layers/Tags In Time" toolbar.

 ### How to use this plugin?